beachstrider/withrecap/README.md

 12. Open the downloaded JSON file and copy its text.

-13. On github `Repository settings` page, create a new secret `FIREBASE_SERVICE_ACCOUNT` and paste the content of JSON file into the secret value.
+13. On the environment edit page of your github repository, create a new secret `FIREBASE_SERVICE_ACCOUNT` and paste the content of JSON file into the secret value.

 ### Enable OAuth consent screen